-If you’re wondering how to plan a road trip through Oregon, I’m happy to share some of my own experiences and lessons learned from a recent ten day adventure through the state.
-Oregon is completely loaded with beautiful scenery and opportunities to get up close to nature.
+If you’re wondering how to perfectly plan your first visit to Oregon, I’m happy to share some of my own experiences and lessons learned from a recent ten day adventure through the state.
+I think I found some of the best places in Oregon, along with its beautiful scenery and opportunities to get up close to nature.

 During my road trip I was happy to find the perfect balance of time to enjoy the coast, visit small towns, conquer nature hikes, and of course – see waterfalls throughout the incredible Columbia River Gorge.
-During this visit, I focused mostly on the western half of the state.
+During this visit, I focused on the best places to see in Oregon, which were mostly on the western half of the state.
+It’s completely subjective, but I feel like this is where you’ll find the best places in Oregon.

 Coquille River Lighthouse on Bullards Beach

-How Much Time Do You Need When Visiting Oregon?
+2. How Much Time Do You Need For Your Visit To Oregon?

 My recent trip lasted ten days and I had more than enough time to do everything I wanted to do and then some.